-Belladonna Lilies are tough growing flowers that you can rely on for late summer, early autumn colour and fragrance.
+You can rely on these tough growers for late summer, early autumn colour and fragrance.
 In average conditions up to four flowers will open on a stem; in ideal conditions (and from a mature bulb), up to twelve can bloom!
 Belladonna Lily flowers have a sweet, honeysuckle fragrance.

 Belladonna Lilies thrive in any well drained soil and love to bake in the sun.
 Plant them in a sunny spot, water to establish then you only need bother if rainfall is low.
 They become dry tolerant once they are established.